TITLE 77: PUBLIC HEALTH

 Section 515.445 Pediatric Care

 a) Upon the availability of federal funds for development of an emergency medical services for children (EMSC) program, the Department shall appoint an Advisory Board to advise the Department on all matters concerning emergency medical service for children and to develop and implement a plan to address identified pediatric areas of need.
-The Advisory Board shall assist in the formulation of policy to effect the purposes of the Act and this Part.
+The Advisory Board shall assist in the formulation of policy that reflects the purposes of the Act and this Part.
 The Advisory Board shall consist of 26 members to be appointed by the Director for a term of three years.
 Membership of the Advisory Board shall include:

 1) One practicing pediatrician, one pediatric critical care physician and one board certified pediatric emergency physician, to be recommended by the Illinois Chapter of the American Academy of Pediatrics;